2009 Team Columbia–HTC Women season: Roster

 The team was presented together with the males team on 11 January 2009 in Mallorca.

 The main new rider for the team was Ellen van Dijk, 21 years old, a time trial specialist and the European Time Trial Champion (under-23).
 The Canadian Alex Wrubleski, national champion and the winner of the Redlands Bicycle Classic also joined the team.

 The contract of Alexis Rhodes ended and she moved to Webcor on the recommendation of Scrymgeour.
-Madeleine Sandig moved to Equipe Nürnberger Versicherung and Anke Wichmann and Oenone Wood retired.
+Madeleine Sandig moved to and Anke Wichmann and Oenone Wood retired.

 Ages as of 1 January 2009.